krishnagopika/Pretraining/Programming.md

 ### Bitwise
 A bit is a smallest unit of data in computer system.
 It has a single value `0` or `1` called binary values.
 Bitwise operators compare two bit patterns and return the binary value.

-1. `&`: If both bits in same position of a bit pattern are 1 copies 1.
-If either of the bits in both patterns is 0 copies 0.
+1. `&`: `AND` copies 1 if both bits in same position of a bit pattern are 1.
+Copies 0 if either of the bits in both patterns is 0.

 | Input bit one | Input bit two | Result |
 | ------------- | ------------- | ------ |